ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 "x5c": "<Certificate of the FTM chip, If in case the chain of certificates are sent then the same will be ignored">
 ```

-MOSIP assumes that the first certificate in the x5c is the FTM's chip public certificate issued by the FTM root certificate.
+SBI assumes that the first certificate in the x5c is the FTM's chip public certificate issued by the FTM root certificate.

 Unsigned digital ID would look as follows: